AIAUSA/goaia-teamblogs/_utc-high-school/living-your-out-truth-under-pressure.md

 Everyone has developed their own way of responding to challenges in their sport and life.
 It's a journey of faith to relearn how to compete and live freely in your new identity.

-Listen to the All Star match debrief that took place earlier today.
+Listen to the Lab 2 and All Star match debriefings that took place earlier today.
 The staff intentionally created a real life situation to allow our athletes to identify their spots of growth quickly.